-3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☐ Never 4.
-Describe the type of tobacco products that are requested during Synar inspections. a.
-What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other E-Juice, Rolling papers b.
+purposes.
+Due to COVID-19 rigid procedures were put in place to provide as much safety as possible to our Inspection Teams.
+Those procedures have been included in the attachments in SSES.
+3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ⊠ Always Usually Sometimes Rarely Never 4.
+Describe the type of tobacco products that are requested during Synar inspections.
+What type of tobacco products are requested during the inspection?
+Small Cigars Cigarillos X Smokeless Tobacco Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) Other E-Juice, Rolling Papers b.
+Describe the protocol for identifying what types of products and what brands b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.

 When using a male youth inspector, every third attempt must be smokeless tobacco since the use of smokeless tobacco is high in West Virginia.
-The team will decide on what brand to ask for when arriving at the retail establishment seeing assurance purposes.
+The team will decide on what brand to ask for when arriving at the retail establishment seeing what brands are advertised outside of the store cigarette/rolling papers, e-cigarettes, and other vapor products will be requested of the teams to ask for so that 10% of all eligible stores are inspected for paper, e-juice, e-cigarettes, or vapor products